avarghesein/Demo-Angular-UI-Routes/README.md

 ## 1. Login with user name and password (admin, admin)

-## 2. AngularJS UI-Routing with States (Instead Of conventional routing)
+## 2. AngularJS UI-Routing with States and Custom Data to States (Instead Of conventional routing)

     $stateProvider
         .state("UserAuthentication", {